Return to Base: Initial critical reception

 Shortly before the release of the album, the Slade fan club newsletter editor Dave Kemp stated how he felt on the rough copy he had heard.
 "Having heard the rough copy of it, all I can say is that it's amazing, totally different to anything Slade have done before, you'll love it."

 At the time of release, professional reviews were overall mixed.
 Record Mirror stated: "Assuming that the title should be taken to mean that the group are trying to visit the territorial war grounds of their golden years in the singles charts I reckon they are in for a shock.
 I expect a little more than references to Big Brother, Stereo, Radio etc, in the otherwise catchy "Sign of the Times" and the reflection of "Born to Run" in "Wheels Ain't Coming Down".
 On "Nuts Bolts & Screws" and "My Baby's Got It" Slade start to rock, but there's nothing here to distinguish them from any other rocking combo.
 I wasn't expecting another "Cum On Feel the Noize" or "My Friend Stan" but just something a little more inspired.
 From a new band this would be a fairly good debut, from Slade I want more."
 Sounds were similar in their reception, writing: "Slade have managed to pull a fair to impressive performance out of the bag with this one.
 Sure to new wave lugs it sounds dated, but Return to Base still rocks like a good un', utilising standard rock 'n' roll/hard rock foundations for commendable displays of tightness and old time rock bite.
 Noddy's got one of the all time classic rock voices as he belts through ten steamy originals and one Chuck Berry cover.
 Slade may have stood still, but their own brand of rock shout clout still sounds good to these biased ears."
+Max Bell of NME was negative in his review, remarking: "Slade always were a poor man's hard rock band, appealing to the worst boys-night-out instincts.
+In the days when bad glam rock was the British norm this sort of muck might have fitted the bill a treat, but in 1979 who wants to hear a bunch of pathetic old has-been Flash Harrys reiterating the limitations of their puerile sordid imaginations?"